 Have you noticed the presence of white spots on your orthodontic retainers?
 Even when you brush your teeth regularly, it seems as though they just won’t come off!

 Those white spots are actually calcium left behind by your saliva and can be deposited on your retainers over time.
 Note also that your retainers, like your teeth, can experience a build-up of plaque and tartar.
 Leave the buildup there for long and you increase your own risk of developing plaque, decay, and other dental issues.

-If you are diligent enough to brush your teeth and to clean your retainer regularly, then these white deposits will be a minor problem.
+If you brush your teeth at least twice a day and clean your retainer regularly, then these white deposits will be a minor problem.
 Keep reading to find out the most effective ways to maintain your retainers.